queryverse/Query.jl/README.md

 ## Getting started
 To get started, take a look at the [documentation](http://www.david-anthoff.com/Query.jl/stable/).

+## Getting help

+Please ask any usage question in the [Data Domain](https://discourse.julialang.org/c/domain/data) on the [julia Discourse forum](https://discourse.julialang.org/).
+If you find a bug or have an improvement suggestion for this package, please open an issue in this github repository.

 ## Highlights

 - Query is an almost complete implementation of the query expression section of the C# specification, with some additional julia specific features added in.